-Genuine collection of ancient pirates hammered silver cob coin also call “piece of 8” which i carefuly shapped and drilled to be perfect as focal pendant.
+Pirates hammered silver cob necklace also call “piece of 8” which i carefully shaped and drilled to be perfect as focal pendant.

 I mounted the silver cob on my incredibly supple and resistant hand rolled precious leather including 2 Tahitian cultured pearls, one on the side or above the piece of eight, the second one as a clasp.

-This offer is for one necklace, each design is unique and made to order.
+This offer is for one pirates hammered silver cob necklace, each design is unique and made to order.

 Thank you to send me an email.
 I will send you back some pictures of Authentic silver cob (which i collect since 10 years) for you to choose your own piece.

-We will then decide the way you want me to shape the coin (or keep it the way it is), the lenght of the necklace and finnaly the colors of the Tahitian pearls you want.
+We will then decide the way you want me to shape the coin (or keep it the way it is), the length of the necklace and finally the colors of the Tahitian pearls you want.

 Please refer below for full explanation.